Bobby Witt Jr. Preview, Player Props: Royals vs. Cubs

 Bobby Witt Jr. At The Plate

+- Witt Jr. has 137 hits and an OBP of .318 to go with a slugging percentage of .501.
+All three of those stats are best among Kansas City hitters this season.

-- He ranks 34th in batting average, 97th in on base percentage, and 22nd in slugging among qualified hitters in MLB action.
+- Among the qualifying batters in MLB action, he ranks 29th in batting average, 98th in on-base percentage, and 21st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.